ml-opensource/Playbook/README.md

 We create lots of apps for our clients.
 Most of those apps rely heavily on web APIs.
 We abstracted the common operations for working with web APIs, and that's how [Serpent](https://github.com/nodes-ios/Serpent) (formerly known as Serializable) and [Cashier](https://github.com/nodes-ios/Cashier) were born.
 Another issue that was common in all the apps we do was handling keyboard appearance events.
 This led to the appearance of [KeyboardHelper](https://github.com/nodes-ios/KeyboardHelper).

-We are currently in the process of abstracting parts of our codebase into open source libraries that can be reused in other projects.
-As well as this, we are trying to change our way of thinking for current and future projects and when we encounter a feature whose implementation can be reused in other projects we try to implement it as a separate component which we open source.
-We are just beginning, and it is a big change, but this is what we aim for in the long run.

 # Team meetings
 Here are the recurring meetings the iOS team takes part in: